janantala/beyond-adaptive-web-design/README.md

 We also have wearable computers.
 The current Google Glass interface is limited to a floating rectangle above head.
 We don’t have full range of motion and, as a result, no spatial cues or depth in the interface.

 There is no one true input for the Web.
 We have to contend with fingers, mice, keyboards, voice and more.
+The challenge for us over the next few years is not designing for one input but many.

 ### Touch

 Touch is no longer just isolated to smartphones and tablets.
+Many big sreens in laptops or desktops nowadays are touch capable.
 Every desktop design has to be touch-friendly now.

 The optimal touch target size is 7mm, based on the average size of human finger tips and pads.
 CSS2.1 defines a pixel as 1/96 of an inch.
-So 7mm should be 30pixels.
+So 7mm should be 30pixels [Designing for Touch].
 However, things aren’t so easy because of dynamic viewports.
-[Designing for Touch]
+It means that input elemtents in website have to be usually bigger.

 The best touch interface is sometimes no touch at all.
-Using sensors and speech is the next frontier for interaction design.
+We can use sensors and speech input which is the next frontier for interaction design.
 This is no longer science fiction but reality.
-The challenge for us over the next few years is not designing for one input but many.

 ### Speech